From Delhi to Port Moresby, cities take baby steps to make women feel safer

 Using these findings, authorities, charities and others can work out specific initiatives to address women's safety.

-As well as the introduction of mobile apps like Safetipin, programmes that encourage men and boys to think about sexist behaviour are also being carried out.
+As well as the introduction of mobile apps like Safetipin, programs that encourage men and boys to think about sexist behavior are also being carried out.

 At the same time, the authorities are installing CCTV cameras in buses and police stations.
 They have also ordered taxi firms to have GPS systems in their cabs, and set up fast-track courts for sexual violence, amongst other measures.